Back Tax Returns? Get Tax Relief By Filing Delinquent Tax Returns

 If you don’t qualify for the first time penalty abatement program, you may qualify for a penalty reduction or abatement through another channel.
 For instance, the innocent spouse program provides relief to spouses who weren’t aware that their partners were racking up tax debt or refusing to file.

 In a worst case scenario, you can face misdemeanor charges for not filing a tax return.
 Luckily, the IRS does not usually pursue criminal charges in these situations.
 Instead, the agency sticks with the fines and civil penalties discussed above.

 However, the agency has up to six years to reach out and assess criminal charges for not filing.
 The charges can include up to one year in jail and $25,000 in fines for every year that you didn’t file.
-Even worse, if the IRS believes that you are willfully trying to evade taxes, the agency can charge you with tax evasion.
+Even worse, if the IRS believes that you are willfully trying to evade taxes, the Internal Revenue Service can charge you with tax evasion.

 Tax evasion includes hiding or misrepresenting financial details to avoid paying tax.
-If someone is found guilty of tax evasion, they can face up to five years imprisonment and up to $100,000 in fines.
+A taxpayer can face up to five years imprisonment and up to $100,000 in fines for tax evasion.
 This is a felony charge.
-Usually, only a small handful (about 2,000 or 3,000) people face criminal charges for tax issues every year so you shouldn’t worry too much about this issue.
+Usually, only a small handful (about 2,000 or 3,000) people face criminal charges for tax issues every year.
+You shouldn’t worry too much about this issue.
 But to be on the safe side, you should take care of your taxes before the IRS starts to get suspicious.

 What You Need to File Delinquent Tax Returns

 To file your federal tax returns, you need to gather as much financial details as you can about the years where you didn’t file.
 Ideally, you need information about your income, including W-2 forms from your employers, 1099 forms from companies that paid you as an independent contractor, receipts related to revenue collected by your business, and any other documents related to money you earned during the tax year.